 5. Offer Incentives Based on Sharing

 Experiential marketing is another important key element of a successful social selling technique.
-Happy customers are more likely to share pictures of their purchases, but you can encourage them more by offering some incentives without looking offensive to their ego.
+Happy customers are more likely to share pictures of their purchases, but you can encourage them more by offering some incentives without appearing offensive to their ego.
 Both past customers and potential buyers love when brands engage with them.

 One simple way to get a response is to reach out to them with a special discount coupon for their network or another incentive that inspires them to make another purchase.
 When others notice there is an incentive for sharing, they are more likely to react.
-Running a social media contest, especially on Twitter or Instagram, may prove extremely beneficial for building a brand and improving your reputation that you can use to get more selling opportunities.
+Running a social media contest, especially on Twitter or Instagram, may prove extremely beneficial for building a brand and improving the reputation that you can use to get more selling opportunities.

 6. Your Linkedin Profile is Your Social Selling Card

 A CEB study shows that about 57% of a purchase decision is now made before potential customers even contact a supplier.
-It is therefore important to complete and keep your LinkedIn profile updated to ensure it leaves a positive impact on your target audience and inspires them to engage with you for more information.
+It is therefore important to complete and keep your LinkedIn profile active and updated to ensure it leaves a positive impact on your target audience and inspires them to engage with you for more information.

 Recommended reads on